visoca/SNP-and-genotype-calling/docs/setup.md

 ## 1. Initial set up
 First of all, please remind that this tutorial must be run using an interactive session in ShARC.
 For that, you should log in into ShARC with `ssh`, and then request an interactive session with `qrsh`.
 Your shell prompt should show `sharc-nodeXXX` (XXX being a number between 001 and 172) and not `@sharc-login1` nor `@sharc-login2`.

-For this particular tutorial, we are going to create and work on a directory called `varcal` in your /fastdata/$USER directory:
+For this particular practical, we are going to create and work on a directory called `varcal` in your /fastdata/$USER directory:
 ```bash
 cd /fastdata/$USER
 mkdir varcal